daniklafrance/deep_learning_challenge/README.md

 The purpose is to create a model that can predict, based on available data (features), if an applicant will be successful if funded by Alphabet Soup.

-## Answer all 6 questions in the results section
+## Answer all 6 questions in the results section:

 ### What variable(s) are the target(s) for your model?